When joining a new organisation the team culture is an important factor in your decision.

-We’ve created a ‘biog’ of our people to talk about their visions for Children’s Services, the journey and what it’s like to work here.
+We’ve created a ‘biog’ of our people and videos talking about their visions for Children’s Services, their journey and what it’s like to work here.

 Read their stories and find your future in Norfolk.

 Sara Tough – Executive Director of Children’s Services

 “Welcome to social work in Norfolk – a county with big ambitions for our children and young people and big ambitions for our staff.